 If you want to become a registered 46er, the first step is to summit all 46 High Peaks of the Adirondacks.
-Although some are less than 4,000 feet in elevation, the required 46 have remained the same.
+Although some are less than 4,000 feet in elevation, the required 46 have remained the same through the years.

 Once you've finished hiking the peaks and filled out the Questionnaire, follow these steps:

 1. Send your completed Questionnaire to the Office of the Historian.

 - By Mail To: "The Office of the Historian, Adirondack Forty-Sixers, P.O.
 Box 46, Fort Edward, NY 12828"

 2. Next, you must pay the initial club dues.
 For each new member of the Adirondack 46ers, the cost to be a member is $15.
 Dues must be sent to the Membership Coordinator:

 - By Mail To: "46er Membership Coordinator, Adirondack Forty-Sixers, P.O.
 Box 4383, Queensbury, NY 12804"